alan-turing-institute/data-training-for-bioscience/README.md

 - [ ] Identify potential contributors from the wider research community
   - Other institutes, projects and people with vested interest
 - [ ] Define the common vision, mission and target audience
-- [ ] Host meeting with all stakeholders to discuss
+- [ ] Host meetings with all stakeholders to discuss
   - The initial plans, project charter and goals
   - Agree on the best way to colleborate and communicate
   - Monthly update and feedback on the development (align expectations)